 Scott’s writing had also been rejected at that point, so we’d commiserate over coffee.
 But much to our credit, we didn’t complain or blame others.
 We both vowed to improve and keep plugging away at Two Drops of Ink.
 Certain ideas began to take shape.

-- We would be open to publishing new, seasoned, or somewhere in-between writers.
+- Be open to publishing new, seasoned, or somewhere in-between writers.

-- We would communicate with all who submitted in a timely manner.
+- Communicate with all who submitted in a timely manner.

-- We would publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.
+- Publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.

-- We would look for the bones in the writing.
+- Look for the bones in the writing.

-- We would not make people jump through unnecessary hoops.
+- Not make people jump through unnecessary hoops.

-- We would offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.
+- Offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.

 Now that we had our absolutes, we launched several campaigns to attract new writers.
 We were certain that writers would flock to the site to submit a guest post.
 We might have been somewhat naïve, because the reality was that we had to prove ourselves, too.